juliangut/janitor/README.md

 # Janitor

-Effortless maintenance management.
+Effortless maintenance management for PSR7.

-Janitor is a ready to use PSR7 middleware that provides you with an easy configurable and extensible way to handle maintenance mode on your project, because maintenance handling goes beyond responding to the user with an HTTP 503 code and a simple message.
+Janitor is a ready to use PSR7 package that provides you with an easy configurable and extensible way to handle maintenance mode on your project, because maintenance handling goes beyond responding to the user with an HTTP 503 code and a simple message.

 Set several conditions that will be checked to determine if the maintenance handler should be triggered.
-This conditions are of two kinds, 'activation' conditions (name `watchers`) and conditions to bypass the normal execution (named `excluders`).
-Default watchers and excluders allows you to cover a wide range of situations so you can drop Janitor in and start in no time, but if needed it's very easy to create your own conditions.
+This conditions are of two kinds, 'activation' conditions (named `watchers`) and conditions to bypass the normal execution (named `excluders`).

+Already builtin watchers and excluders allows you to cover a wide range of situations so you can drop Janitor in and start in no time, but at the same time it's very easy to create your own conditions if needed.

-Once Janitor has determine maintenance mode is active it let you use your handler to get a response ready for the user or you can let Janitor handle it all by itself (a nicely formatted 503 response).
+Once Janitor has determined maintenance mode is active it let you use your handler to get a response ready for the user or you can let Janitor handle it all by itself (a nicely formatted 503 response).

 > Learn more in [Janitor's page](http://juliangut.com/janitor)